adamvangrover/newsbot/README.md

+# NewsBot

+NewsBot is an AI-powered web application that aggregates, analyzes, and synthesizes news and basic financial data for user-specified companies.
+It provides a clean, interactive UI to display insights, including sentiment analysis, news categorization, and summaries.

+## Project Goal

+To develop a Minimum Viable Product (MVP) for "NewsBot."

+## Features (MVP)

+*   User input for company name or stock ticker.
+*   Data aggregation from Finnhub.io (company profile, news) and Alpha Vantage (stock prices).
+*   AI-powered news analysis:
+    *   Sentiment Analysis
+    *   Basic Keyword-based Categorization
+    *   Summarization
+*   FastAPI backend API.
+*   React frontend with TypeScript.

+## Getting Started

+(Instructions will be added once the project structure is more complete)

 # NewsBot: AI-Powered Company News Analysis MVP

 NewsBot is a web-based AI application designed to aggregate, analyze, and synthesize news and basic financial data for user-specified companies.
 This MVP focuses on providing core analysis features with a clean user interface.